rharless99/MovieSearch-Harless/README.md

 Step 2: Run the Juypiter Notebook File to clean the data Step 3: Do final cleaning in pgAdmin using queries in schema.sql Step 4: Run last line in Juypiter notebook to check that the dabase contains the final cleaned data.
+Step 5: use app.py Flask to run all html and scripts